anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Voucher exchange phase: same as in BRSKI steps (3) and (4).

-* Certifiate enrollment phase: the use of EST in step (5) is changed to employing a certificate enrollment protocol that uses an authenticated self-contained object for requesting the LDevID certificate.
+* Certificate enrollment phase: the use of EST in step (5) is changed to employing a certificate enrollment protocol that uses an authenticated self-contained object for requesting the LDevID certificate.